dadjemmy-web/An-Ethical-Simulated-Phishing-Study-in-SMEs-Assessing-Non-Technical-Employee-Susceptibility-/README.md

-# An Ethical Simulated Phishing Study in SMEs Assessing Non-Technical Employee Susceptibility and Targeted Awareness
+# An Ethical Simulated Phishing Study in SMEs Assessing Non-Technical Employee Susceptibility and Delivering Targeted Awareness

 **Author:** Jesufemi Dada
 **Date:** May 2026